Biden looks to tamp down Taiwan tension during China Xi call

 Martin Chorzempa, a senior research fellow at the Peterson Institute for International Economics, said playing up the Taiwan issue could serve Xi as a domestic distraction from China's slowing economy, but "any reaction strong enough to trigger U.S. sanctions would create massive damage to China and the world economy."

-(Reporting by Michael Martina, Trevor Hunnicutt and David Brunnstrom.
-Editing by Heather Timmons and Richard Pullin)
+(Reporting by Michael Martina, Trevor Hunnicutt and David Brunnstrom; additional reporting by Martin Quin Pollard in Beijing.
+Editing by Heather Timmons, Richard Pullin and Raju Gopalakrishnan)

 ((michael.martina@thomsonreuters.com;))